fujaba/fulibTables/README.md

 | Study Right 	|
 <!-- end_code_fragment: -->

-The second line extends the universityTable with a "Room" column.
+The second line extends the university table with a `Room` column.
-For each (the single) row of the old table we look up the University u contained in the University column
+For each row of the old table we look up the university `u` contained in the `University` column (in our case there is just one row containing the `studyRight` object in its `University` column).
-(in our case there is just one row containing the studyRight object in its University column).
+For each university object `u`, we look up each room `r` attached to it.
-For each such uni object u, we look up each room r attached to it.
-For each uni object u and room r pair, we create a new row in the resulting "roomsTable" table.
+For each university object `u` and room `r` pair, we create a new row in the resulting room table.

 <!-- insert_code_fragment: FulibTables.uniTable2 -->
 | University 	| Room 	|